Basis-Theory/basistheory-go/docs/ReactorsApi.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiReactorsGetRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetRequest struct via the builder pattern

 Name | Type | Description  | Notes